jansmolders86/mediacenterjs/README.md

 Setup
 -------------
 After you have downloaded MediacenterJS, click on the .bat file (in Windows) to start the project.
-Or make sure you've browsed to the root of the server in the terminal/command prompt and type node index.
+Or make sure you have browsed to the root of MediaCenterJS in the terminal/command prompt and type 'node index'.

 __Please make sure you've installed NodeJS and FFmpeg first!__